MentitaRol/Generating-context-free-grammar/README.md

 For example, "ngima kilvan" and "kilvan angim" both mean "long river."

 #### Noun Cases
-Na'vi has what is referred to as "limited free word order", which means that in most circumstances the way a sentence is arranged is subject to how the speaker wants it to flow.
+Na'vi has what is referred to as "limited free word order which means that in most circumstances the way a sentence is arranged is subject to how the speaker wants it to flow.
 This is achieved through marking nouns for their role in a sentence via noun case endings, which helps to identify their role in the sentence regardless of placement.
 (Kelutral, n. d.).

 Na'vi nouns have 5 noun cases: agentive, patientive, genitive, dative, and topical.